 Faculty Appointments & Promotions Guide and Faculty Code

 Faculty appointments and promotions, timelines, criteria, pathways, and more can be found in the A&P Guide.
-As mentioned in the A&P guide, you may reference this table for categories of selected faculty appointments.

 For promotion guidelines specific to your department, we encourage you to visit this page.